-The Faculty Technology Center (FTC), located on the third floor of the J.C.
+The L.I.V.E.
+Studio (Lightboard Interactive Video Engagment), located on the third floor of the J.C.
 Long Building (9 Liberty St.) room 323, provides educational technology resources for faculty.
-Users can access specialized computer equipment and software and obtain assistance from an Instructional Technologist.
+Users can access specialized equipment, computers and software and obtain assistance from an Instructional Technologist.
 This is a valuable resource for faculty who wish to apply innovative technologies to their teaching strategies, assessment practices, and research endeavors.
-Learn more about the FTC.
+Learn more about the L.I.V.E.
+Studio.

 Room Reservations for Filming

-Faculty members may reserve the TLT Training room in order to film lectures along with the use of our high-quality video cameras, green screen, and lighting equipment.
+Faculty members may reserve the TLT L.I.V.E.
+Studio in order to film lectures along with the use of our high-quality video cameras, green screen, lightboard and lighting equipment.

 Training and Workshops